 One of the most common questions asked of chiropractors is whether or not we can help people who are suffering from osteoarthritis.
-The short answer is yes and no, get redirected here to arrange a visit to a chiropractor that can tell you for sure!
+The short answer is yes and no, get redirected here to arrange a visit Arthritis Clinic in Northwest Seattle that can tell you for sure!

 Degenerative joint disease is a better way to describe osteoarthritis, since it explains what is actually happening at the joint level.
 A normal joint has good space between the vertebrae (ie. bones),a smooth cartilage surface and smooth bony surfaces.
 When there is uneven wear and tear on a joint from either injury or repetitive movement, the joint will not work the way it is designed to and gradually develop a loss of joint space, roughening of the cartilage and bony growths (osteophytes) near the ends of the bones, see here for more info from an expert chiropractor.
 The degeneration is usually graded mild, moderate or severe.

 So, a structural change happens in the joint (which chiropractic care cannot reverse), but if we can keep the joints moving then the degenerative process can be slowed, assuming the cause of the stress on the joint has also been addressed.

 How is Osteoarthritis/Degenerative Join Disease diagnosed (DJD)?

 While many aches and pains are often attributed to DJD, the only way to properly diagnosis it is with an x-ray.
 The searing pain in DJD is anything unlike the one you have when afflicted with neuropathy, because as explained at https://skyridgemedicalcenter.net/causes-of-neuropathy/, the pain in the latter lasts for a long time.
 Don’t assume that getting older automatically means a diagnosis of arthritis!